zeljkoobrenovic/grounded-architecture/_posts/2022-07-12-governance.markdown

 <div class="author">-Gregor Hohpe</div>
 </div>

+The difficulty of governance stems from the need to navigate a complex web of diverse interests, rapidly changing conditions, and multifaceted challenges.
+There is no one-fit-all form of governance.
+Effective governance requires adaptability, collaboration, and a commitment to addressing immediate and long-term issues.

-Architecture practice should support governance models adaptable to organizations' complex and diverse needs.
-I see a technology governance model as a well-balanced hybrid of three different styles of governing:
+Architecture practice should support governance models that are aligned and adaptable to organizations' complex and diverse needs.
+Consequently, I see an architecture governance model as a well-balanced hybrid of three different styles of governing:
 * **nudging**,
 * **taxes** (economic incentives), and
 * **mandates and bans**.